Diyah-Widiya/Radar-FMCW/README.md

 * Code-2 represents one of the radar applications for respiratory detection.
 In this program, I independently collect data using IWR1843.
 The raw data is named `RAW_S3_24bpm_0.m.bin`, and you can learn how to read it by running the `Read_RawData.ipynb` program.

 # Our Publication
+If you use our code, please cite us in our publication :
 [https://doi.org/10.1109/ISESD56103.2022.9980599](https://doi.org/10.1109/ISESD56103.2022.9980599)

 Feel free to contact me through my account or email: [diyahwidiya52@gmail.com](mailto:diyahwidiya52@gmail.com)